 RW: I noticed you’ve written a couple of books about the writing process?

 DQ: Yeah, that was fun to do.
 They’re interviews with people who write or works with writers.
-I interviewed an agent, thriller writers, comedy writers, a poet, a playwright and my accountant, cos that’s an element of writing that gets swept under the carpet.
+I interviewed an agent, thriller writers, comedy writers, a poet, a playwright and my accountant, because that’s an element of writing that gets swept under the carpet.
 They’re useful books.
 I think a review on Amazon says, “just tells you to write stuff”.

 RW: Do you feel you learnt a few things while researching those books that helped you write All My Colors?

 DQ: I think so.
 Partly, it was confirmation that the things you’re doing aren’t mad.
 But the most interesting thing I learned was that everybody thinks that to write a book you should get up early and start when the day starts, but it doesn’t matter.
-The two thriller writers I interviewed said they write at night when it’s dark cos it’s more scary.
+The two thriller writers I interviewed said they write at night when it’s dark because it’s more scary.
 I like the idea that they’re getting a bit scared when they write.

 RW: That’s why writers wear nappies.